TheochemUI/eOn/docs/source/user_guide/neb.md

 Following (dimer) search on the climbing image after it stabilizes, using hessian eigenmode alignment to refine the saddle point to higher accuracy without additional NEB iterations.
 Enable with `ci_mmf = true`.
+`ci_mmf_restore_unhelpful` restores the climbing image after an unhelpful MMF walk (alignment reject or force increase).
+The published protocol restores only on positive curvature.
+Leave the extra restore off until the Baker nebmmf_repro set is strictly better with it on.

 ### Parallel evaluation